aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 ---
-title: Prometheus Operator Tutorial
+title: Enable Monitoring to MariaDB
-description: This tutorial explains how to create Prometheus Operator
+description: This tutorial explains how to Enable Monitoring service to MariaDB
 ---

 ### Enable Monitoring service to MariaDB